Material Sales

 Site Reclamation

 In accordance with AS 27.19, reclamation is required of all mining operations, including sand and gravel extraction.
-A reclamation plan is required if the operation will disturb five or more acres per year, or 50,000 cy, or a cumulative disturbed area of five or more acres.
+A reclamation plan is required if the operation will disturb five or more acres per year, or 50,000 cubic yards, or a cumulative disturbed area of five or more acres.
+If the disturbance is less than 5 acres or 50,00 cy, then a letter of intent is required along with an annual reclamation statement at the end of the year.

 Other Authorizations